 a major producer of coho, sockeye, pink and chum salmon and king salmon.

-A view of the cruise ship for touring the Misty Fjords National Monument.
-It is a double-hull high-speed
+A view of the tour cruise boat for the stunning tour of the spectacular Misty Fjords National Monument.
+It is a

 青山嫵媚 ， 峭壁如削，雲氣繚繞 ， 若隱若現，浮雲飄渺，意境非凡